Formal category theory in augmented virtual double categories: Yoneda morphisms

 (Weak) Yoneda morphisms in an augmented virtual double category are (weakly) dense morphisms satisfying a `Yoneda axiom' as follows. \begin{definition} A (weakly) dense morphism $\map\yon A{\ps A}$ is called a \emph{(weak) Yoneda morphism} if it satisfies the \emph{Yoneda axiom}: for every horizontal morphism $\hmap JAB$ there exists a vertical morphism $\map{\cur J}B{\ps A}$ equipped with a cartesian cell

 \end{definition}

 Notice that the (weak) density of $\map\yon A{\ps A}$ implies that the vertical morphism $\cur J$ is unique up to vertical isomorphism.
 In particular, if the companion $\hmap{\yon_*}A{\ps A}$ exists then its defining cartesian cell implies that $\cur{\yon_*} \iso \id_{\ps A}$.
 Since density implies weak density, any Yoneda morphism is a weak Yoneda morphism.
 We call the target $\ps A$ of $\yon$ the \emph{object of presheaves on $A$}, or \emph{presheaf object} for short.
 (Weak) Yoneda morphisms $\map\yon A{\ps A}$ such that all nullary restrictions $\ps A(\yon, f)$ exist, for any $\map fB{\ps A}$, are especially pleasant to work with; in that case we will say that $\yon$ \emph{admits nullary restrictions}.
-Notice that, when considered in an augmented virtual double category with restrictions on the right (\augdefref{4.10}), the latter condition reduces to the existence of the companion $\yon_*$, since $\ps A(\yon, f) \iso \yon_*(\id, f)$ by the pasting lemma for cartesian cells (\auglemref{4.15}).
+Notice that, when considered in an augmented virtual double category with restrictions on the right (\defref{augmented virtual equipment}), the latter condition reduces to the existence of the companion $\yon_*$, since $\ps A(\yon, f) \iso \yon_*(\id, f)$ by the pasting lemma for cartesian cells (\lemref{pasting lemma for cartesian cells}).

-Before giving examples of Yoneda morphisms in \exrref{yoneda embedding for unit V-category}{yoneda embeddings for internal preorders} below we first consider full and faithfulness of Yoneda morphisms $\map\yon A{\ps A}$, that is the cartesianness of their identity cell $\id_\yon$ (\augdefref{4.12}).
+Before giving examples of Yoneda morphisms in \exrref{yoneda embedding for unit V-category}{yoneda embeddings for internal preorders} below we first consider full and faithfulness of Yoneda morphisms $\map\yon A{\ps A}$, that is the cartesianness of their identity cell $\id_\yon$ (\defref{full and faithful morphism}).
 Full and faithfulness of $\yon$ does not hold in general; it is instead related to the unitality of $A$ as described by the lemma below.
 This is in contrast to the situation for Yoneda structures, in the sense of Street and Walters \cite{Street-Walters78}, whose Axiom~3 ensures that its Yoneda embeddings are full and faithful, in their sense.